How to Get a Probationary License in New Jersey: Teen Driver’s Guide

 The New Jersey Teen License: Examination Permit to Probational License

 New Jersey teens age 16 begin the GDL, having a full year to practice driving.
-Teens hold their learner’s permit for 12-months.
-They can then apply for an examination permit when they reach age 17.
+Teens hold their learner’s permit for 12 months.
+They can then apply for an examination permit when they reach the age of 17.

 Teens can also apply for the examination permit after supervised driving for 6-months if they turn 17 while holding their special learner’s permit.
 The gap gives plenty of time to practice supervised driving with (1) licensed adult (21+) during normal hours (5:01 AM to 10:59 PM).

-Teens should traffic violations else they may risk forfeiting their permit and licensing until they’re older.
+Teens should have traffic violations, or else they may risk forfeiting their permit and licensing until they’re older.
 This includes no use of cell phones while driving.
-And, wearing seatbelts always.
+And wearing seatbelts always.

 The teen can then apply for a probationary license granting unrestricted driving.
 Schedule an appointment by phone or online.
-Else, go to an NJ DMV near you to start the licensing process.
+Otherwise, go to an NJ DMV near you to start the licensing process.

 Probationary Licensing Requirements